eu-digital-identity-wallet/eudi-lib-android-wallet-core/CustomizeSecureArea.md

 lateinit var processedRequest: RequestProcessor.ProcessedRequest.Success

 /**
- * Example function that demonstrates how to get information about the requested documents
+ * Example function that demonstrates how to traverse the candidate-credentials tree
- * and show them to the user.
-The function should be called when the request is received.
+ * and show what the verifier is asking for.
+The function should be called when the
+ * request is received.
  */
 fun showRequestedDocuments() {
-    // shows requested documents to user
+    // shows the requested credentials and claims to the user

+    processedRequest.presentmentData.credentialSets.forEach { set ->
+        set.options.forEach { option ->
+            option.members.forEach { member ->
-    processedRequest.requestedDocuments.forEach { requestedDocument ->
+                member.matches.forEach { match ->
-        // get document if needed to show more information such as document's name and docType val document =
+                    // get document if needed to show more information such as document's
+                    // name and docType
+                    val document = wallet.getDocumentById(match.credential.identifier)
-            wallet.getDocumentById(requestedDocument.documentId) as?
+                        as?
 IssuedDocument
                     val documentName = document?.name
                     val docType = (document?.format as?
 MsoMdocFormat)?.docType

-        // show requested fields for this document val docItems =
+                    // show requested claims for this candidate match match.claims.keys.forEach { requestedClaim ->
-            requestedDocument.requestedItems.forEach { (docItem, intentToRetain) ->
+                        when (requestedClaim) {
+                            is MdocRequestedClaim -> {
-                val nameSpace = docItem.namespace
+                                val nameSpace = requestedClaim.namespaceName
-                val elementIdentifier = docItem.elementIdentifier
+                                val elementIdentifier = requestedClaim.dataElementName
+                                val intentToRetain = requestedClaim.intentToRetain
+                                // render mso_mdoc claim in the UI }
+                            is JsonRequestedClaim -> {
+                                val claimPath = requestedClaim.claimPath
+                                // render SD-JWT VC claim path in the UI }
                         }
                     }
                 }
+            }
+        }
+    }
+}

 /**
  * Example function that demonstrates how to generate and send a response based on the
- * selected documents.
-The function should be called after the user has selected the
+ * user's confirmed matches.
+The function should be called after the user has selected
- * documents to disclose.
+ * which candidate(s) to use.
  *
- * @param selectedDocuments A map of selected documents and the selected items to disclose */ suspend fun discloseDocuments(selectedDocuments: Map<IssuedDocument, List<DocItem>>) {
+ * @param confirmedMatches the matches the user has picked from the tree.
+ */
+suspend fun discloseDocuments(
+    confirmedMatches: List<CredentialPresentmentSetOptionMemberMatch>,
+) {
+    // For each confirmed match, build the appropriate MyKeyUnlockData and key it by
+    // `match.credential.identifier` — the response builder routes per-credential unlock
+    // data to SecureArea.sign during signing.
-   val disclosedDocuments = DisclosedDocuments(
+    val keyUnlockData: Map<String, KeyUnlockData> =
-      selectedDocuments.map { (document, docItems) ->
+        confirmedMatches.associate { match ->

-         // should block until the user has unlock the key to sign the response
+            // should block until the user has unlocked the key to sign the response

-         // One can use information from document to determine how to
+            // One can use information from the document to determine how to create the
-         // create the MyKeyUnlockData object, such as:
+            // MyKeyUnlockData object, such as:

+            val document = wallet.getDocumentById(match.credential.identifier)
+                as IssuedDocument
             val credential = document.findCredential()!!
             val secureArea = credential.secureArea as MySecureArea
             val keyAlias = credential.alias
             val keyInfo = credential.secureArea.getKeyInfo(credential.alias) as MyKeyInfo

             //
             // --> show prompt if needed to unlock the key <--
             //

-         // create and return the keyUnlockData to unlock the key of the document val keyUnlockData = MyKeyUnlockData(
+            val unlockData = MyKeyUnlockData(
                 // set the extra information for the key unlock data
                 // e.g. password, biometric data, authorization tokens etc.
             )

-         DisclosedDocument(
-            documentId = document.id,
-            disclosedItems = docItems,
-            keyUnlockData = keyUnlockData
-         )
-      })
+            match.credential.identifier to unlockData
+        }

+    val selection = CredentialPresentmentSelection(matches = confirmedMatches)
-   val response = processedRequest.generateResponse(disclosedDocuments).getOrThrow()
+    val response = processedRequest.generateResponse(
+        selection = selection,
+        keyUnlockData = keyUnlockData,
+    ).getOrThrow()
     wallet.sendResponse(response)
 }

 /**